yard

 • fiber_manual_recordMicronutrients: Iron, manganese, zinc and others that prevent subtle yellowing issues

-Fertilizer labels in 2026 lean hard on marketing terms like "indoor plant food" or "jungle blend."
-The only numbers that matter are the three in the N‑P‑K ratio printed on the front.
+Fertilizer labels lean hard on marketing terms like "indoor plant food" or "jungle blend."
+The only numbers that matter are the three in the N-P-K ratio printed on the front.

-For foliage houseplants such as snake plant clumps or ZZ plant clusters, we look for a relatively low overall NPK so we can feed regularly without risk.
-Products labeled 2‑2‑2, 3‑1‑2, or 5‑3‑3 all fit that bill when diluted properly.
+For foliage houseplants such as snake plant clumps, use a relatively low overall NPK so you can feed regularly without much risk.
+ZZ plant clusters usually fit the same low-demand rhythm, so products labeled 2-2-2, 3-1-2, or 5-3-3 all make sense when diluted properly.

 • fiber_manual_recordUnder 5-5-5: Safe range for most indoor use when diluted